nadrane/blog/content/_posts/2019-08-26-using-pageContext-to-optimize-gatsby-performance.md

 This strategy shows its warts in two scenarios:

-1. If your GraphQL query is expensive and you have a lot of pages, you will find yourself waiting on builds as this query is repeated once for every page for potentially thousands of pages.
+1. If your GraphQL query is expensive and you have a lot of pages, you will repeat this query once for every page for potentially thousands of pages.
-2. If two different template share any data, you might find yourself querying the same data repeatedly, when ideally you would make this query a single time.
+2. If two different templates make expensive queries for the same data

+Both of these scenarios can severely affect build times.
 Fortunately, there is a workaround.

 <a name="fragment1"></a>